The United Church of Espanola

 • Mission Opportunities and Events

-Soup and sandwich lunch feeds the hungry – those hungry in body, and those hungry for companionship.
-And volunteers are always welcome.
+The Soup and Sandwich Lunch feeds the hungry – those hungry in body and those hungry for companionship.
+ALL ARE WELCOME!

 Brown Bag Lunch Ministry